phetsims/function-builder/doc/implementation-notes.md

 has responsibility for creating the model and view of functions.

 **Drawers**: A drawer is a user-interface component for showing/hiding a feature.
-Drawers appear on the top and bottom edges of the builder in some scenes.
+Drawers appear on the top and bottom edges of the builder in scenes that involve mathematical functions.
 [MathSceneNode](https://github.com/phetsims/function-builder/blob/master/js/common/view/MathSceneNode.js)
 optionally adds drawers for these 3 features:
 * Table - a table of input and output values